Experience FITE: Transforming Cefi With Innovative Reward Strategies

-(MENAFN- GlobeNewsWire - Nasdaq) FITE (pronounced as 'Fight') has a mission, that is to generate electrifying rewards.

-London, UK, Jan.
-02, 2024 (GLOBE NEWSWIRE) -- The FITE team proudly announces the launch of their groundbreaking platform in the Centralized Finance (CeFi) arena, named FITE-an acronym for "First In To Earn."
+(MENAFN- Zex PR Wire) London, UK, 4th January 2024, ZEX PR WIRE , The FITE team proudly announces the launch of their groundbreaking platform in the Centralized Finance (CeFi) arena, named FITE -an acronym for“First In To Earn.”
 This innovative platform simplifies the process of earning digital rewards, making it accessible to the average internet user.

 FITE is set to transform the social CeFi landscape with its unique approach that combines liquid staking and a strong community focus.
 The platform, operating similarly to liquid staking, enables users to earn rewards without any lock-in period, differentiating itself by allocating funds across a variety of exchanges, both centralized (CEX) and decentralized (DEX), for trading purposes.